Enchantment (1948 film): Plot

 In the story set in World War II, ambulance driver Grizel transports injured Pilot Officer Pax Masterson (Farley Granger) to a hospital.
-Later, she is surprised to find him in the general's house.
-It turns out he is Lark's nephew.
-While he waits for the old man to return home, Pax and Grizel become acquainted.
+Later, she finds him in the general's house and learns that he is Lark's nephew.
 As time goes on, they start falling in love.
 When Pax receives his orders, he asks her to marry him, but she is daunted by the uncertainties of war.
 As Pax is leaving, Rollo hands him a telegram addressed to him; it announces that Lark died the month before.
-Rollo talks to Grizel and persuades her not to throw away the chance for love as he did.
+Rollo persuades Grizel not to throw away the chance for love as he did.
 She runs after Pax in the middle of a bombing raid and embraces him.
 While she is away, a bomb demolishes the house and kills Rollo.